quentin452/Catzmod1.7.10/README.md

 * add dimension
 * add a enchant

-* fix the entity CatAgressiveEntity run has lower tick/no animation
+* fix the entity CatAgressiveEntity/CatPassiveEntity run has lower tick/run no fast
 * fix the tnt model doesn't work

 Some of these description is by SkyDash #4150